binkley/kotlin-dice/README.md

 ## Code conventions

-As each top-level part of a roll expression (eg, die type) parse, a local value is saved to the parser class internally.
-By the end of the roll expression, this includes:
+As each top-level part of a roll expression (eg, die type) parse, the parser saves a local value internally.
+By the end of the roll expression, this
+includes:

+- Die type, ie, number of die sides
 - Roll count, or 1 if none specified; ie, number of dice to roll
-- Die type, ie, number of die sides
 - Reroll value, or 0 if none specified; rolls of this value or lower are rerolled
 - Dice to keep, or "roll count" if none specified; a positive number is keep highest, a negative number is keep lowest
 - Explosion limit, or "die type + 1" if none specified
-- Adjustment, or 0 if none specified
+- Adjustment, or 0 when none specified

 The parser still used a stack for some cases:

 - The final result of the dice expression
 - Tracking and applying `+`/`-` sign (add/subtract)
 - Applying the adjustment, if any, at the end

+## TODO

+* Support factors of rolls, ie, a syntax for "2*(2d6)" or "(2d6)/2"

 ## References